oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    :meth:`ConnectionPool.acquire()` until sufficient time has passed for connections in the pool to be created.

-8. Review error handling improvements.
-See :ref:`errorhandling`.

-9. Review locale and globalization usage.
+8. Review locale and globalization usage.
 Python-oracledb Thin mode ignores all NLS environment variables.
 It also ignores the ``ORA_TZFILE`` environment variable.
 Thick mode does use these variables.
 See :ref:`globalization`.